 Answer: A course that is part of the student's high school record, taken elsewhere, must be on the transcript.
 Districts should have clear policies/regulations regarding the recognition and acceptance of transfer credits.
 It is a local decision to translate the transcript and award credit for those courses which the receiving district feels appropriate.
 There is no course designation code to reflect the course was transferred.
 Dates of attendance in the "schools attended" area, in conjunction with the course dates, can be used to derive this information.
-If information on the transcript is not clear, it is incumbent on the receiving school to contact the applicable high school for clarification.
+If information on the transcript is not clear, it is incumbent on the receiving school to contact the applicable high school for clarification, this includes but is not limited to credit not being assigned to the listed course.
 It is determined at the district level how transfer-in courses are converted.
 Districts can change course titles to better suit their course information.
 If the student returns to their original district (A), District A, upon receiving the student back from District B, can choose to revert back to District A's original course titles.